Mitchell-Gorham/Host-based-IDS/README.md

 ## Write output to a file
 ## 4.~~Determine if directory, don't calculate checksums for directories~~
 ## Put code in functions
+## 5.~~Add ability to iterate through directories without creating duplicate verification files in each directory~~
+## 6.~~Directories' paths added to verification file~~

+## NON-FUNCTIONAL REQUIREMENT: List files and directories in the order that they were changed (compare times) accessed